oracle-cne/ocne/doc/experimental/phase1/oam-remove-objects.md

 ***WARNING*** Before following these steps, you MUST complete the steps to remove Verrazzano controllers from the system, see [instructions](../phase1/disable-verrazzano.md).
 If you proceed without doing that your application WILL get deleted.

-The deletion happens in two steps: First delete the objects, but they won't be removed from etcd until the finalizers are removed, which is the second step.
+The deletion happens in two steps: First, remove the finalizers then delete the objects.

 ## Remove the finalizers